SAP-samples/cap-local-development-workshop/exercises/00/README.md

 ## Check CAP Node.js version

+👉 _Regardless of how you got to your working environment, continue this exercise from this point._

 Once you have your working environment set up, check that CAP Node.js is installed (it should be) by opening up a terminal (menu option "Terminal -> New Terminal") and running `cds v`.
 The version for `@sap/cds-dk` should be [9.0.0+].
 Here's an example from a terminal prompt from Option 1, but regardless of the option you chose, it should look similar:

 ![running cds v in a terminal prompt](assets/vscode-shell-cds-version.png)